rahul-gharat/dronahq-docs/docs/reference/controls/query-builder.md

 ## Define Schema

 You can define your Query Builder schema either statically using `Properties` section or dynamically using `Bind Data -> Schema` option.
-Schema binding allows you to specify the structure of your query that can be build using Query Builder control keeping data type of the data as defined in schema.This allows Query Builder to provide options in rules according to data defined in Schema.
+Schema binding allows you to specify the structure of your query that can be build using Query Builder control keeping data type of the data as defined in schema.
+This allows Query Builder to provide options in rules according to data defined in Schema.

 Here's how you can use schema binding: